ishanijdev/face-emotion-recognition/README.md

 ## Acknowledgments

 We would like to express our sincere gratitude to our faculty guide, *Dr. Abhishek Singhal*, for his invaluable guidance and unwavering support throughout this project.
 This project was submitted in partial fulfillment of the requirements for the Bachelor of Technology degree at **Amity University Uttar Pradesh**.

+Our project is open source and is completely free to use for educational purposes.